-During the three-month period ended November 30, 2024, works to compile geological data on Rose Lithium-Tantalum, Arques and Lemare has been done.
-During the three-month period ended November 30, 2023, works to compile geological data and to carry out mapping and reconnaissance work based on the geological compilation, analysis and geophysical data on Rose Lithium-tantalum, Rose Sud, Rose Nord, Valiquette, Arques, Lemare and Bourier has been done.
+During the nine-month period ended May 31, 2025, surface exploration work began on the Arques, Rose South, Lemare, Duval and Bloc 1 properties.
+The Corporation also completed a helicopter-borne electromagnetic VTEM on its properties Arques, Caumont, Dumoulon, Duval, Lemare, Valiquette, Bloc 1, Blocs 2 to 6 and Bloc 7.
+During the comparative nine-month period ended May 31, 2024, works to compile geological data and to carry out mapping and reconnaissance work based on the geological compilation, analysis and geophysical data on Rose Lithium-Tantalum, Rose South, Rose North, Valiquette, Arques, Lemare, Caumont, Dumoulon, Duval, Nisk and Bourier has been done.
 The work on the Bourier property was charged back under the terms of the option agreement with Lomiko.